codacy-badger/minnie-kenny/docs/Contributing.md

 ## Issue tracking

-`minnie-kenny.sh` issues are tracked on the DSP Workbench JIRA under the [Batch Board](https://broadworkbench.atlassian.net/projects/BA/issues).
-You will likely need to sign up before being to view or create issues.
+`minnie-kenny.sh` issues are tracked on the [DSP Workbench](https://www.broadinstitute.org/data-sciences-platform/workbench) JIRA under [Batch Analysis](https://broadworkbench.atlassian.net/projects/BA/issues).
+You will need to sign up with a free account before being able to view or create issues.

 Several known issues are listed in the documentation under [Common Questions](../CommonQuestions/).